TrisDotEth/talk-and-read-gpt/README.md

-# Getting Started with Create React App
+# Talk and Read with ChatGPT

 So it's super basic at the mo.
 But should hopefully still work